 The process involves a hierarchy of DNS servers:

-1. Your browser checks its local cache for a recent DNS lookup for this domain.
+1. Your browser checks its local cache for a recent DNS lookup for this domain

-2. If not cached, your operating system asks a DNS resolver — typically your ISP's DNS server or a configured public resolver like Google (8.8.8.8) or Cloudflare (1.1.1.1).
+2. If not cached, your operating system asks a DNS resolver -- typically your ISP's DNS server or a configured public resolver like Google (8.8.8.8) or Cloudflare (1.1.1.1)

-3. The resolver checks its cache.
+3. The resolver checks its own cache

-5. The root server directs the resolver to the TLD (top-level domain) name server for .com.
+5. The root server directs the resolver to the TLD (top-level domain) name server for .com

-6. The TLD name server directs the resolver to the authoritative name server for example.com.
+6. The TLD name server directs the resolver to the authoritative name server for example.com

-7. The authoritative name server returns the IP address.
+7. The authoritative name server returns the IP address

 DNS Security

 DNS was designed in 1983 without security in mind and remains a significant attack vector.
 DNS spoofing (cache poisoning) involves inserting false records into a resolver's cache, redirecting users to malicious servers.
-DNSSEC (DNS Security Extensions) uses cryptographic signatures to verify the authenticity of DNS records, but adoption has been slow.
+The Kaminsky Attack, discovered by security researcher Dan Kaminsky in 2008, demonstrated that virtually every DNS implementation was vulnerable to cache poisoning, prompting an emergency industry-wide patch effort.

 DDoS attacks targeting DNS infrastructure can make major websites appear unreachable.
 In October 2016, a massive DDoS attack against Dyn, a DNS service provider, made dozens of major websites including Twitter, Reddit, and Netflix unavailable to users in the US and Europe for several hours.
+The attack was carried out using the Mirai botnet -- a network of compromised IoT devices (security cameras, routers, DVRs) that generated traffic exceeding 1.2 Tbps.

 What Happens When You Type a URL